-Q: What is the return policy on a pet I obtain through the Pick A Puppy site?
+What is the return policy on a pet I obtain through the Pick A Puppy Site?

 Each Breeder/Seller will have their own return policy depending upon any state/federal regulations that may apply to them as well as their own policy regarding returns.
-Information regarding any return policy will be listed on the individual puppy listing page or directory.
+We suggest contacting the breeder/seller directly to find out their specific return policy.

 Most listings on Pick A Puppy, are posted by honest people and are safe to use.
 Even so, as online scammers are becoming more widespread and creative with their tactics, consumers need to be aware of how to protect themselves.

 Here on Pick A Puppy we are trying to prevent the increase of fake ads.
 We work at modernization of our software which automatically detects and removes a large amount of scam listings every day.
 We also have employees checking the free ads before they go live.